Pre-stopped consonant: Terminology

 There are three terms for this phenomenon.
 The most common by far is prestopped/prestopping.
 In descriptions of the languages of Southeast Asia, Australia, and the Pacific, preploded/preplosion is common, though prestopped is also used.
 In accounts of Celtic languages, preoccluded/preocclusion is used almost exclusively.
 Technically, nasals are already occlusives, and are often considered stops; however, some prefer to restrict the term 'stop' for consonants in which there is complete cessation of airflow, so 'prenasalized stop' and 'prestopped nasal' are not necessarily tautologies.

+Occurrence

 In European languages

 In Manx, pre-occlusion occurs in stressed monosyllabic words (i.e. words one syllable long), and is also found in Cornish on certain stressed syllables.
 The inserted stop is homorganic with the sonorant, which means it has the same place of articulation.
 Long vowels are often shortened before pre-occluded sounds.
 In transcription, pre-occluding consonants in final position are typically written with a superscripted letter in Manx and in Cornish.